Biden to veterans: ‘You are the very spine of America’

-President Biden hailed America’s warfighters Thursday as the “spine” of the country in the first Veterans Day speech of his presidency.
+President Biden hailed America’s war fighters Thursday as the “spine” of the country in the first Veterans Day speech of his presidency.

-“To be a veteran is to have endured and survived challenges most Americans will never know,” Mr. Biden said at Arlington National Cemetery.“You’ve done it for us, you’ve done it for America, to defend and serve American values.”
+“To be a veteran is to have endured and survived challenges most Americans will never know,” Mr. Biden said at Arlington National Cemetery.
+“You’ve done it for us, you’ve done it for America, to defend and serve American values,” he said.

 “Our veterans represent the best of America,” he said.
 “You are the very spine of America, not just the backbone.
 You’re the spine of this country, and all of us owe you.”